Duncan-7/rockpaperscissors/README.md

-My first JavaScript project, creating a console based rock paper scissors game.
+My first JavaScript project, a rock paper scissors game.
+Added a UI so the console is no longer required to play.